Free Camping in Queenstown

-A little further up from Meiklejohns Bay (see below) is a freedom camping option under the Department of Conservation (DOC) rules of a maximum four nights in a self-contained campervan.
+A little further up from Meiklejohns Bay (see the closed freedom camping site below) is a freedom camping option under the Department of Conservation (DOC) rules of a maximum of four nights in a self-contained campervan.
 Please note that facilities at Twenty Five Mile Stream are limited and there are no toilets.

 Location: 27km (17 miles) up the Queenstown-Glenorchy Road from Queenstown.
-(30-minute drive from Queenstown).
+A 30-minute drive from Queenstown.

 2. Kawarau Bridge Car Park

 You know that place where people like to bungy jump?
 Well, you can camp there for free too if you have a certified self-contained vehicle.
 Stay for a maximum of four nights between the hours of 5pm and 9am.
 See the freedom camping notice by the DOC here.

 Location: Just off State Highway 6 at the Kawarau Bungy Bridge.
 A 25-30-minute drive from Queenstown.